Travel on Point(s)

 Payment History

-Failing to make a loan payment, such as on a car loan, credit card bill, or student loan, shows up on your credit.
 The longer and more recent the delinquency, the greater the negative impact on your credit score.
-Even if you get up to date on your payments the following month, that delinquency will remain on your credit for seven years.
-At 35% of your credit score make-up, one missed payment can drop your credit score by dozens of points.
+Even if you get up to date on your payments the following month, that delinquency will remain on your credit for about seven years.

 Making a payment on time only requires you to make the minimum payment due.
 However, you should always avoid carrying a balance on your credit cards because you will still be charged interest, even if you make the minimum payment.